TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-05-03-how-do-you-treat-your-own-first-ai.md

 id: 102
 title: "How Do You Treat Your Own First AI"
 perex: |
-    Artificial intelligence is at boom last couple of years.
+    Artificial intelligence is at boom the slast couple of years.
 I wrote about AI and its relation to [jobs development](/blog/2017/12/04/life30-what-will-you-do-when-ai-takes-over-the-world/) in following years.

     Now we'll try to look a bit closer.
 Not in time, but in space.
 Take a look around you, what do you see?
-    Do you see *your own first* AI alraedy?
+    Do you see *your own first* AI already?
 And how do you treat it?
 tweet: "A new post on my blog: How Do You Treat Your Own First AI #programming #unschooling #ai #human"
 tweet_image: "/assets/images/posts/2018/ai/kaizen.jpg"
 ---

-Artifical intelligence it in it very basic form just a network of neurons connected in specific way.
+Artificial intelligence it in it very basic form just a network of neurons connected in a specific way.
-It might be multi-layer network, it might be deep-learning network, it might be network design to low error rate, or high speed learning.
-But still it is just set of neurons bit specific weights, that try to balance to achieve the certain goal.
+It might be a multi-layer network, it might be a deep-learning network, it might be network design to low error rate or high-speed learning.
+But still, it is just set of neurons bit specific weights, that try to balance to achieve the certain goal.

 **In short: if you want to recognize pizza from non-pizza, you can teach it and it can do it.**